Randy424/observable-collections/README.md

 Collections of items that emit change events.

-Collections can be hooked together to create a pipeline which can efficiently filters, searchs, sorts, and pages the source collection.
+Collections can be hooked together to create a pipeline which efficiently filters, searches, sorts, and pages the source collection based on the emitted change events.

 ## Collection Types